jdeluyck/kcoreorg-website/_posts/2023/2023-12-13-adventures-with-rootless-containers.md

 sudo chown -R podman:podman /var/lib/containers/user/podman
 ```

-### SeLinux
+### SELinux

-Since this is a linux distribution which has its origins with Red Hat, it has [SeLinux](https://github.com/SELinuxProject) enabled.
-And since SeLinux gives all kinds of nice additional protections, we want to keep that enabled.
+Since this is a linux distribution which has its origins with Red Hat, it has [SELinux](https://github.com/SELinuxProject) enabled.
+And since SELinux gives all kinds of nice additional protections, we want to keep that enabled.

 Checking `/etc/selinux/targeted/contexts/files/file_contexts`{: .filepath}, I found out which additional selinux contexts I had to add to the newly created directories: